-The new alert will be listed in the Active Alerts grid, which includes the details of the alert and the number of times the alert has been triggered.
+The new alert will be listed in the Manage Alerts grid, which includes the details of the alert.

 The next time any vehicle(s) in the Delivery group trigger this alert according to the odd hours Bob set (using Bob’s timezone), Tom Jones will receive the following notifications (email and SMS):

 If a message was sent to the driver, the the time the alert violation occurred (according to Bob’s timezone) will be converted to the driver’s timezone (if set in driver’s profile).